jacksonjacob24/Time-Series-Forecasting-for-Stock-Prices/README.md

 arima_predictions = arima_model.forecast(steps=len(test))
 ```

-Pros:
+**Pros:**
 ✅ Works well with stationary time series.
-✅ Provides interpretable results with coefficients.
+✅ Provides interpretable results with clear coefficients.

-Cons:
+✅ Requires relatively low computational power compared to deep learning models.

+**Cons:**
 ❌ Struggles with non-linear data patterns.
-❌ Requires manual tuning of parameters.
+❌ Requires manual tuning of hyperparameters (p, d, q).
+❌ Less effective for complex stock price movements.

 ---

 ### **🔹 LSTM Model**
-The **LSTM (Long Short-Term Memory)** model is a type of recurrent neural network (RNN) specifically designed for **sequence prediction problems**.
-It helps in capturing **long-term dependencies** in stock prices.
+The **LSTM (Long Short-Term Memory)** model is a type of recurrent neural network (RNN) that is specifically designed to capture long-term dependencies in time series data.
+Unlike traditional RNNs, LSTM mitigates the vanishing gradient problem using its memory cell mechanism.

+Key components of LSTM:
+- **Forget Gate** – Decides which information should be discarded from memory.
+- **Input Gate** – Determines which new information is relevant and should be added.
+- **Output Gate** – Controls how much of the stored information is used to influence the output.

-Implementation using TensorFlow/Keras:
+**Implementation using TensorFlow/Keras:**

 ```python
 from tensorflow.keras.models import Sequential